← All articles

 Future-Proofing with AI

-The use of advanced technologies, from AI to serverless computing, isn't just a trend or fad - it's the future.
-Many firms are now able to cut administratin costs significantly using Open AI or increase sales activity from AI driven marketing leads.
+The use of advanced technologies, from AI to serverless computing, isn't just a trend or fad — it's the future.
+Many firms are now able to cut administration costs significantly using AI or increase sales activity from AI-driven marketing leads.
 A simple example is where the AI will inform the salesperson who to speak to, when to speak to them and what to discuss to maximise the chance of making the sale.
 Firms that fail to adopt and adapt risk becoming obsolete.

 Operational Excellence